 Students may ride a skateboard, bicycle, or scooter to school.
+Students should wear a helmet if they ride to school.
 Upon arriving on campus, students must store their skateboard, bicycle, or scooter in a designated storage area.
 Students may not ride their skateboard, bike, or scooter during the school day or on school grounds.
 Skateboards, bicycles, and scooters may not have any inappropriate content on them.
-Students who do not adhere to these conditions will have their skateboard/bicycle/scooter confiscated.
+Students who do not adhere to these conditions may have their skateboard, bicycle, or scooter confiscated.
 Only the parent/guardian may retrieve the confiscated item.
-The school is not responsible for any loss or damage to equipment.